isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

 = 1.2.3 =
-* New - Option to show the attributes on the shop pages.
+* New - Option to show the attributes on the shop pages, which also includes the product category and tag archives.
 * Fix - Typo in the description of one setting.

 = 1.2.2 =